Procter & Gamble (NYSE:PG) Releases Earnings Results, Beats Expectations By $0.01 EPS

-Procter & Gamble (NYSE:PG) released its earnings results on Wednesday.
-The company reported $1.66 earnings per share for the quarter, beating analysts’ consensus estimates of $1.65 by $0.01, MarketWatch Earnings reports.
+Procter & Gamble (NYSE:PG) announced its quarterly earnings results on Tuesday.
+The company reported $1.66 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.65 by $0.01, MarketWatch Earnings reports.
+The firm had revenue of $20.95 billion during the quarter, compared to analyst estimates of $20.34 billion.
 Procter & Gamble had a return on equity of 31.49% and a net margin of 18.33%.
-The firm had revenue of $20.95 billion during the quarter, compared to the consensus estimate of $20.34 billion.
-During the same period in the prior year, the company posted $1.64 EPS.
-The company’s revenue was up 6.1% compared to the same quarter last year.
+Procter & Gamble’s quarterly revenue was up 6.1% on a year-over-year basis.
+During the same quarter in the previous year, the business earned $1.64 earnings per share.

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, February 15th.
-Investors of record on Friday, January 21st will be paid a dividend of $0.8698 per share.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, February 15th.
+Stockholders of record on Friday, January 21st will be paid a dividend of $0.8698 per share.
+This represents a $3.48 annualized dividend and a dividend yield of 2.15%.
 The ex-dividend date is Thursday, January 20th.
-This represents a $3.48 annualized dividend and a yield of 2.14%.
-Procter & Gamble’s dividend payout ratio is currently 63.62%.
+Procter & Gamble’s payout ratio is currently 63.62%.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Morgan Stanley boosted its stake in Procter & Gamble by 5.0% during the second quarter.
-Morgan Stanley now owns 34,500,719 shares of the company’s stock valued at $4,655,181,000 after buying an additional 1,632,893 shares during the period.
-Center for Financial Planning Inc. increased its holdings in Procter & Gamble by 4.2% during the 3rd quarter.
-Center for Financial Planning Inc. now owns 20,270 shares of the company’s stock valued at $2,834,000 after purchasing an additional 816 shares during the period.
-Keudell Morrison Wealth Management grew its position in shares of Procter & Gamble by 2.4% during the third quarter.
-Keudell Morrison Wealth Management now owns 9,450 shares of the company’s stock valued at $1,321,000 after purchasing an additional 219 shares in the last quarter.
-Finally, OLD Mission Capital LLC bought a new position in shares of Procter & Gamble in the 3rd quarter valued at about $349,000.
-Institutional investors own 62.86% of the company’s stock.

-PG has been the subject of several recent analyst reports.
-Bank of America initiated coverage on Procter & Gamble in a research report on Tuesday, October 5th.
-They set a “buy” rating for the company.
-Zacks Investment Research upgraded Procter & Gamble from a “hold” rating to a “buy” rating and set a $147.00 price objective for the company in a research report on Tuesday, October 5th.
-Berenberg Bank restated a “hold” rating and set a $146.00 price objective on shares of Procter & Gamble in a research report on Wednesday, October 20th.
-Royal Bank of Canada restated a “hold” rating and set a $150.00 price objective on shares of Procter & Gamble in a research report on Tuesday, December 21st.
-Finally, Deutsche Bank Aktiengesellschaft lowered their target price on Procter & Gamble from $163.00 to $160.00 and set a “buy” rating for the company in a report on Wednesday, October 20th.
-Nine equities research analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
-Based on data from MarketBeat, Procter & Gamble presently has a consensus rating of “Hold” and an average target price of $149.73.
+A number of brokerages recently commented on PG.
+Bank of America began coverage on shares of Procter & Gamble in a research note on Tuesday, October 5th.
+They issued a “buy” rating for the company.
+Deutsche Bank Aktiengesellschaft reduced their price objective on shares of Procter & Gamble from $163.00 to $160.00 and set a “buy” rating for the company in a research note on Wednesday, October 20th.
+Royal Bank of Canada reissued a “hold” rating and issued a $150.00 price objective on shares of Procter & Gamble in a research note on Tuesday, December 21st.
+Zacks Investment Research raised shares of Procter & Gamble from a “hold” rating to a “buy” rating and set a $147.00 price objective for the company in a research note on Tuesday, October 5th.
+Finally, Berenberg Bank reissued a “hold” rating and issued a $146.00 price objective on shares of Procter & Gamble in a research note on Wednesday, October 20th.
+Eight investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
+According to data from MarketBeat, Procter & Gamble currently has an average rating of “Buy” and a consensus price target of $149.79.

 Procter & Gamble Company Profile